ericbets/armeria-flutter-example/README.md

 # Armeria flutter example

 This repo houses a flutter project that uses grpc-web to talk to an armeria server using flutter-web.
 The project is presently not working.
+The directories are:

-- grpc/ is taken from the armeria examples.
+- grpc/ is the grpc server taken from the armeria examples.
-- grpc-dart/ to regenerate the dart code in grpc-dart/examples/helloworld (unneeded here only for completeness)
+- grpc-dart/ to regenerate the dart code in grpc-dart/examples/helloworld (unneeded here included only for completeness)
 - flutterproj/ to run the flutter client

 Things tried: